Course starts: 13 December 2018Apply now

 You will be encouraged to develop independent study skills as well as work with other students on group projects.
 As well as assessments that count towards your degree, there are also ongoing assessments for feedback and consolidating your learning.
 Assessment methods include coursework and exams.

-The Computing Integrated Foundation Year includes four modules:
+The Computing Integrated Foundation Year includes five modules: